mohammadharis2579/DigitalTolkTest/README.txt

 There should be a JobRepository, i have seen many methods which can move from Job model to JobRepository.
 Some methods dont have proper comments

-Logic in some places is not good as there is a lot of redundancy in code.
+Logic in some places is not good as there is a lot of redundancy in code.So many if else conditions.

 Formatting is good, but spaces are required in some places for example in if condition clause to make code more readable.